Apple changes App Store rules to cut data collection on your friends

 The issue is that unlike the app’s user, who has the ability to choose whether her information is shared, the contact is never asked for that permission, nor given any opportunity to withdraw it.
 Developers are able to sell that information to data brokers and leverage knowledge of your contacts to advertise items to you with endorsements from friends and family, akin to Facebook’s “your friends already like this product page” feature.
 Some developers have bulk-texted friends of users using contact information to help build user bases for their services.

 Apple’s change blocks apps from contacting people using contact- or photo-gathered information, “except at the explicit initiative of that user on an individualized basis.”
 Developers are also required to provide a clear advance description of how the contacting message will appear to the recipient.
+The rules also bar developers from making, sharing, or selling databases of shared contact information, as well as using the information for previously undisclosed purposes.

-But there’s no way to go back and either block or retrieve data previously shared; you can turn off the faucet going forward, but whatever’s been given to developers is already out there.
+But there’s no way to go back and either block or retrieve data previously shared.
+You can turn off the faucet going forward, but whatever’s been given to developers is already out there.